 Ben Franklin is often credited for inventing the idea of Daylight Saving Time, due to his partially tongue-in-cheek letter (read Franklin’s letter here).
 However, Franklin seemed to understand the point of view of the Old Indian in the joke above.
 Rather than changing the clocks, he simply advised us to change our schedules to better align with nature.

-Remember, this is a good time of year to change the batteries on your smoke detectors and carbon monoxide detectors!
+Remember, DST is a good time of year to change the batteries on your smoke detectors and carbon monoxide detectors!

 Subscribe to Our Newsletter and Get a FREE Download!